 - Mud Street Cafe

 We frequent all of these restaurants and bars, especially the Basin Park Balcony restaurant, Sunday brunch at the Crescent, and Eureka Live Underground.
 All are reasonably priced and have outdoor seating.
 The balcony restaurant looks over Spring street which is the main drag through town.
 This is also an excellent place to watch parades and festivals but be sure to get there early- tables go fast!
 There are countless other restaurants in town and some really tasty ones that are not in historic downtown but I have limited them to our top picks in the historic district.
 Mud Street Cafe has the best coffee and since this is COFFEE and Cobblestone, I had to include that tidbit.
 Amigos Mexican restaurant on Main Street is also one of our favorites, however, they do not have a website for me to link.
 If you’re walking by, stop in for some great tex-mex.
+If you have a hankering for pasta, Ermillio’s is your spot.
+Get there right at 5- there is usually an hour or so wait even right when they open if you are not in the first batch of those seated.
+However, don’t fret!
+There’s a bar upstairs, tables, and board games to entertain you while you wait!
+EXCELLENT ITALIAN FOOD.
+I recommend the Tuscan Chicken Pasta.
 Click the links above to view restaurant menus and prices.

 The Rowdy Beaver is open the latest of all the bars closing at 2 AM so if you don’t want the night to end when the last call goes out, head over to the Beaver Den for one last drink.